 Hoods Hideout is set in the lower bailey, the dry moat of the castle where kids up to the age of 12 can play and use their imagination to relive Robin Hoods tales and maybe use up some energy outdoors, there’s lots of fun places to climb, walk along the wooden walkways above or use the swings and slides down below.

-There are two cafés at the castle, you’ll see the first one as you enter via the new visitor centre, a great start to your adventure with a drink and something to fuel your visit.
-There’s plenty of choice, sweet or savoury foods to start your visit.
+There are two cafés at the castle, you will see the first one as you enter via the new visitor centre, a great start to your adventure with a drink and something to fuel your visit.
+There is plenty of choice, sweet or savoury foods to start your visit.

 The second café is on the castle terrace overlooking the city of Nottingham.
 The views from the terrace are spectacular, you can see for miles in all directions as you enjoy a meal and a drink.